 This combined stage is rather straightforward, and it focuses primarily on reviewing, signing, and approving a range of documents, some of which can be handled via the Palmetto App.

-1. Introductory Meetings (1-2 Hours): Speak with a sales representative to review your options for going solar.
+1. Introductory meetings: Speak with a sales representative to review your options for going solar.
 Discuss your questions, comments, and concerns, and look at whether it makes sense for your home.

-2. Site Survey (30 Minutes): For most homeowners, the site survey can be completed virtually using a camera phone or similar mobile device.
+2. Site survey: For most homeowners, the site survey can be completed virtually using a camera phone or similar mobile device.
 In the survey, we’ll guide you through a series of questions and things you need to photograph, so we can gather the information we need to finalize your design.

-3. Contract Review and Signing (1 Hour): Your contract outlines the design, pricing, and financing information (if applicable), as well as storage options, site improvements, and selected coverage through Palmetto Protect.
+3. Contract review and signing: Your contract outlines the design, pricing, and financing information (if applicable), as well as storage options, site improvements, and selected coverage through Palmetto Protect.
 For most homeowners, it takes about one hour to review and sign all required documents.

-4. Document Review (1-2 Days): Once your contract has been signed, the Palmetto team will carefully review all documents for completion and accuracy before we finalize and approve your contract.
+4. Document review: Once you sign your contract, the Palmetto team will carefully review all documents for completion and accuracy before we finalize and approve your contract.

-5. Engineering Design (1 Week): Our design and engineering team will review all of the information submitted, as well as mapping data on your roof, and solar regulations in your area, to configure the best solar energy system for maximum performance and long-term savings.
-In a small percentage of situations, this could include an in-person site audit to identify and address any lingering concerns.
+5. Engineering design: Our design and engineering team will review the information submitted, as well as mapping data on your roof, and solar regulations in your area, to configure the best solar energy system for maximum performance and long-term savings.
+In a small percentage of situations, this could include an in-person site audit.

-If your solar energy system requires any design changes after your contract has been signed, or if your home requires any services prior to installation, such as a re-roof or electrical panel upgrade, Palmetto will work with you to move your project forward.
+If your solar energy system requires any design changes after you’ve signed a contract, or if your home requires any services prior to installation, such as a re-roof or electrical panel upgrade, Palmetto will work with you to move your project forward.

 Permitting & Approvals